Serena Williams rallies to win first match back

 In contrast to her last match before the pandemic, which took place in a raucous atmosphere at a packed Angel of the Winds Arena in Everett, Washington, her match against Pera in Lexington was played behind closed doors, with players touching rackets instead of shaking hands at the end of the match and strict biosecurity measures in place to prevent the spread of the coronavirus.

-Although Williams had really enjoyed "every part of the lengthy break," she said she also became "super, super careful" during the pandemic and "a bit of a recluse."
+Although Williams had enjoyed "every part of the lengthy break," she said she also became "super, super careful" during the pandemic and "a bit of a recluse."

 The American, who has a history of blood clots and pulmonary embolism, said she now travels with "like 50 face masks."